ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen4.md

 # General purpose instance profiles - Intel Gen 4
 {: #general-purpose-vsi-profiles-gen4-intel}

-The general purpose 4th generation virtual server profiles (balanced, compute, and memory) are built atop the 6th Generation Intel® Xeon® Scalable processors.
+The general-purpose 4th generation virtual server profiles (balanced, compute, and memory) are built atop the 6th Generation Intel® Xeon® Scalable processors.
 This generation offers an increased networking speed, larger cache sizes, and improved workload performance.
 {: shortdesc}

-The 4th generation general purpose profiles are available in the Dallas (us-south) region for customers with special access.
+The 4th generation general-purpose profiles are available in the Dallas (us-south) region for customers with special access.
 {: preview}

-The general purpose profiles can also be paired with a corresponding dedicated host.
-This solution allows for single-tenant hypervisors running workloads from a single {{site.data.keyword.cloud}} account.
+The general-purpose profiles can also be paired with a corresponding dedicated host.
+This solution allows for single-tenant hypervisors that run workloads from a single {{site.data.keyword.cloud}} account.

 ## Operating Systems
 {: #general-purpose-os-gen4}